terascope/teraslice/README.md

 cd teraslice
 # Make sure you bootstrap all of the projects together
 yarn bootstrap
+yarn build # this will compile the typescript modules
-# Run yarn boostrap:dev to ensure the projects are linked together
+# or run just yarn boostrap:dev to ensure the projects are built linked together
 ```

 ### Running tests ###